nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Selecting a build type
 ======================

-Before you start testing the application, you can select one of the :ref:`nrf_desktop_requirements_build_types`, depending on your development kit and building method.
+Before you start testing the application, you can select one of the :ref:`nrf_desktop_requirements_build_types`, depending on your development kit.
 See :ref:`modifying_build_types` for detailed steps how to select a build type.

 .. note::